Navy Sea Pay and Submarine Pay Rates for 2025

 Verifying Your Sea and Submarine Pay

-1. Review your LES (Leave and Earnings Statement) each pay period
+1. Review your LES (Leave and Earnings Statement) each pay period — every single time

-2. Verify your sea duty commencement date is correctly recorded
+2. Verify your sea duty commencement date is correctly recorded in the system

 4. Check that cumulative sea time is properly credited